Sleep Calculator

 How does the calculator choose sleep cycles?

-Why does the phase chart show awake time?
+Why include awake time?

 Why does the calculator start at age 6?